Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 ```

 This will cause the keywords and colours in `LightMarkdown.json` to be copied into the current scheme on compile.
+`LightMarkdown.json` is an example file presented in `Packages/Synesthesia/include`.
+You may wish to copy it to `Packages/User/Synesthesia/include`

 Here's how Synesthesia will search for schemes to mix in:

 - The directory that the current scheme is in will first be checked for the mixins specified.
-- If a mixin can't be found there, `Packages/synesthesia/include` will be checked next.
+- If a mixin can't be found there, `Packages/User/Synesthesia/include` will be checked next.
 - Dependencies will be resolved recursively, depth-first, in the order they are specified.
 Circular dependencies are prevented.
 - If a keyword has appeared before, it won't be overridden should it appear again in a later-loaded dependency.